raythx98/tp/docs/DeveloperGuide.md

 * Executes user commands using the `Logic` component.
 * Listens for changes to `Model` data so that the UI can be updated with the modified data.
-* Responds to events raised by various commands which may result in changed to the UI.
+* Responds to events raised by various commands which may result in changes to the UI.

 ### 2.3 Logic component